The Top 10 Supplements for Low Mood and Motivation

 5. St. John's Wort

-There is strong evidence that St. John's Wort improves depression symptoms, with Examine.com rating the evidence as grade A. St. John's Wort as a supplement is a herbal derived from plant, commonly taken as capsule or tablet or extract.
+There is strong evidence that St. John's Wort improves depression symptoms.
+Grade A, according to Examine.com.
+St. John's Wort as a supplement is a herbal derived from plant, commonly taken as capsule or tablet or extract.
 Studies typically use 300–900mg.

 St. John's wort is a flowering plant with a long history of use for supporting low mood and mild depression.
 It is one of the most studied herbal supplements for emotional wellbeing and is available as a capsule, tablet, or liquid extract.
 It can interact with several medications, so it is worth checking with a doctor before use.